info201-grading-2022-wi/final-project-starter/README.md

 ### Developer notes:
 * You will use this repository for developing your Final Project.
 At first, some parts of this initial project set-up will likely be confusing.
-Please don't worry, because during lecture/lab during weeks 5-8 you will learn everything you need to know.
+Please don't worry.
+During weeks 5-8, you will learning everything you need to know during lectures and labs.
 * Your first project deliverable, **P01: Project Proposal**, should be written in Markdown and stored in the file: `./docs/p01-proposal.md`